 Goal: Increase student understanding of where food comes from through education about food, agriculture, and nutrition.

-47 school food authorities participated in Harvest of the Month or other themed promotions in the 2013-2014 school year
+62 school districts reported participating in Harvest of the Month or other themed promotions between 2013-2019, an increase from 47 districts in the 2013-2014 school year

 Source: 2015 USDA Farm to School Census.
 “School food authorities” (SFAs) are predominantly school districts, and some individual private schools.

 Goal: Support school gardens and farms in every school.

 There are at least 304 school gardens in Washington State, an increase from 96 school gardens reported in 2015

 Source: 2018 WSDA Farm to School Survey and OSPI Washington State School & Community Gardens Google Map, as of January 2019.
 The survey and adding a garden to this map is voluntary, so may be under-reported.
 To add your school garden to the map, fill out the OSPI School Garden Map Update Survey.

 Goal: Increase the number of early childhood education programs incorporating farm to school.

 72 ECE providers reported participating in Farm to ECE activities in 2017